 As a result, if you hold your shares through a broker and you reside at an address at which two or more stockholders reside, you will likely be receiving only one notice, annual report, and proxy statement unless any stockholder at that address has given the broker contrary instructions.
-However, if any beneficial stockholder residing at an address of which two or more stockholders reside wishes to receive a separate notice, annual report, or proxy statement in the future, or if any beneficial stockholder that elected to continue to receive separate notice, annual reports, or proxy statement in the future, or if any beneficial stockholder that elected to continue to receive separate notice, annual report, or proxy statement in the future, that stockholder should contact his or her broker or send a request to our corporate secretary at our principal executive offices, at 17146 Feathercraft Lane, Suite 450, Webster, Texas 77598.
-We will deliver, promptly upon written or oral request to our Corporate Secretary, a separate copy of the notice, 2023 Annual Report, and this Proxy Statement to a beneficial stockholder at a shared address to which a single copy of the documents was delivered.
+However, if any beneficial stockholder residing at an address of which two or more stockholders reside wishes to receive a separate notice, annual report, or proxy statement in the future, or if any beneficial stockholder that elected to continue to receive separate notice, annual reports, or proxy statements wishes to receive a single notice, annual report, or proxy statement in the future, that stockholder should contact his or her broker or send a request to our corporate secretary at our principal executive offices, at 17146 Feathercraft Lane, Suite 450, Webster, Texas 77598.
+We will deliver, promptly upon written or oral request to our Corporate Secretary, a separate copy of the notice, 2024 Annual Report, and this Proxy Statement to a beneficial stockholder at a shared address to which a single copy of the documents was delivered.
+Stockholders who currently receive multiple copies of the notice, annual reports, or proxy statements at their addresses and would like to request "householding" of their communications should contact their brokers.

-Important Dates for 2025 Annual Meeting
+Important Dates for 2026 Annual Meeting

-Any proposal of a shareholder intended to be included in our proxy statement and form of proxy/voting instruction card for the 2025 annual meeting of shareholders pursuant to SEC Rule 14a-8 must be received by us no later than December 30, 2024, unless the date of our 2025 annual meeting is more than 30 days before or after May 13, 2025, in which case the proposal must be received a reasonable time before we begin to print and send our proxy materials.
+Any proposal of a shareholder intended to be included in our proxy statement and form of proxy/voting instruction card for the 2026 annual meeting of shareholders pursuant to SEC Rule 14a-8 must be received by us no later than December 30, 2025, unless the date of our 2026 annual meeting is more than 30 days before or after June 9, 2026, in which case the proposal must be received a reasonable time before we begin to print and send our proxy materials.
 Section 1.10 and Section 1.11 of Article I of the Second Amended and Restated Bylaws of the Company sets out a detailed procedure for stockholder proposed director candidates and other stockholder proposals.
+Proposals must be sent via registered, certified, or express mail (or other means that allows the stockholder to determine when the proposal was received by the Secretary) to the Company's Secretary at Attn: Corporate Secretary, 17146 Feathercraft Lane, Suite 450, Webster, TX 77598.
+Proposals must contain the information required under the amended and restated bylaws of the Company (the "Bylaws"), a copy of which is available upon request to the Company's Secretary, and also must comply with the SEC's regulations regarding the inclusion of stockholder proposals in Company-sponsored proxy materials.